zWaR/browserHls/README.md

 In practice this means, that ffmpeg will fail when transcoding the recorded blobs.
 It also means, that even if the blobs would be just uploaded to a remote location in an attempt to be transcoded there, this would fail as well.

 ## Purpose
-* Demonstration of a limitation of MediaStream Recording API
+* Demonstration of a limitation in MediaStream Recording API
 * Archive